Accessing ODBC data sources with Oracle Database Gateway for ODBC (DG4ODBC) on Windows

 "dbuser" IDENTIFIED BY "dbpassword" using 'fb_connection';

-The previous command creates an Oracle® database link named hslink that references the tnsnames.ora entry you created for DG4ODBC for Windows.
+The previous command creates an Oracle database link named hslink that references the tnsnames.ora entry you created for DG4ODBC.
 Note that when creating the database link, the database user and password need to be supplied.

-"dbuser" and "dbpassword" must be a valid Firebird user name and password.
+In our example, "dbuser" and "dbpassword" are a valid Firebird user name and password.

-'fb_connection' is the tnsnames.ora entry you created to identify DG4ODBC for Windows and must be enclosed in single quotes.
+'fb_connection' is the tnsnames.ora entry you created to identify DG4ODBC and must be enclosed in single quotes.

 After creating the database link, try verifying the connection to the ODBC data source by running a SQL query.
 For example:

-If you have any problems using DG4ODBC for Windows with Easysoft ODBC drivers, please contact the Easysoft support team ().
+If you have any problems configuring DG4ODBC with an Easysoft driver, contact the Easysoft Support team ().

-When trying to access SQL_WCHAR data, data is either incorrectly returned or an Oracle® error is returned.
-This is because Easysoft’s Windows ODBC drivers use little endian (UCS-2LE) format for SQL_WCHAR data, but DG4ODBC currently expects big endian (UCS-2BE) SQL_WCHAR data.
-This issue is currently being investigated by Oracle® and should be resolved in Oracle® version 11.1.0.7.
-(See Oracle® Bug 6993468 - FAILURE TO QUERY USING DG4ODBC - VARCHAR DATA OUTPUT IS GARBLED on the Oracle®MetaLink site.)
+When trying to access SQL_WCHAR data, data is either incorrectly returned or an Oracle error is returned.
+This is because Easysoft Windows ODBC drivers use little endian (UCS-2LE) format for SQL_WCHAR data, but DG4ODBC currently expects big endian (UCS-2BE) SQL_WCHAR data.
+This issue is currently being investigated by Oracle and should be resolved in Oracle version 11.1.0.7.
+(Refer to Oracle Bug 6993468 - FAILURE TO QUERY USING DG4ODBC - VARCHAR DATA OUTPUT IS GARBLED.)